 Checking Work Request and Project Status

 Minor Alterations (generally those below $25,000) to laboratory and animal facilities include such changes as bench tops, chalkboards, and electrical outlets, as well as minor partition changes and other similar work.
 Renovations or alterations to offices, even though minor, require Buildings and Facilities (B&F) funding.
 Work requests received in the Business Support Branch are sent directly to the Small Alterations Team in the Division of Design and Construction Management (DDCM) which performs the work using a private sector contractor.
-The IC Administrative Officer must submit the Work Request.
+The IC Administrative Officer must submit the Work Request to the Construction Desk Page (nih.gov).

 back to top

 Moderate and Extensive Renovations range from work such as the relocation of doors and partitions and installation of casework and bench tops to remodeling multiple laboratory modules and more extensive utility modifications.
 The work is designed by teams within the Division of Design and Construction Management (DDCM) or by a private sector architectural/engineering (A/E) firm, and it is performed by a private sector construction contractor.
 The time needed to complete the work varies according to the complexity, availability of materials and access to the space.
 The process for initiating the work is the same as with a minor alteration: A Work Request must be submitted by the IC Administrative Officer to the Construction Desk Page (nih.gov).
 Throughout the project, the DDCM Project Officer is the point-of-contact for the IC customer.

 back to top